• USA

 What goes on at an OA meeting?

-What if I have special needs, am hearing or visually impaired, or need wheelchair accessibility?
+What if I have specific needs, am hearing or visually impaired, or need wheelchair accessibility?

 Contact your local service body to find out what is available in your area.
 Virtual meetings may be useful if there are limited options for assistance.